briandfoy/briandfoy.github.io/_posts/2021-04-03-neil-degrasse-tyson-obscures-the-truth-again.md

 ## Elements are rare, and so are atoms.

 Tyson says the human body is mostly four different elements (although he says "atoms", which is not quite right, but whatever).
 Humans are mostly Hydrogen, Oxygen, Carbon, and Nitrogen.
 Those are indeed the top elements in our bodies.
-He jumps to the conclusion that we are not special since those elements are most common stuff in the Universe.
+He jumps to the conclusion that we are not special since those are most common elements in the Universe.

-We haven't found life anywhere in the Universe, so whatever we are isn't common, which is another way of saying special.
-Tyson doesn't see it that way.
-The only Life we know in the Universe is not special to him.
-We are no more significant than the cosmic dust.

 But he assumes that atoms is all there is.
-In truth, the baryonic matter (i.e., atomic matter), is a small sliver of the Universe.
+In truth, the baryonic matter (*i.e.*, atomic matter), is a small sliver of the Universe.
 NASA says that the Universe is about 73% dark energy, 23% dark matter, and the rest, about 4%, is all the stuff we have ever seen (baryonic matter).
 Those numbers are slightly fuzzy and experiments divide most of the Universe slightly differently, but the baryonic fraction is always around 4-5%.

 We aren't even made from the most common stuff of the Universe.
-This is something that Tyson surely knows; he does have a Ph.D. in Astrophysics.
-But, he's not trying to educate us on Science, so facts are not important.
+This is something that Tyson surely knows; he does have a Ph.D. in Astrophysics and he hosted a TV show about it.
+But, he's not trying to educate us on Science, so facts and context are not important.
 We are made from the stuff that we can see and interact with, so he just ignores the rest of the Universe.
 That's not all he'll ignore though.

 In that 4-5% of the mass of the universe, the four most abundant elements by mass are, in order, Hydrogen, Helium, Oxygen, and Carbon.
 Tyson omitted Helium on purpose because it's inconvenient for his point.
 That's why he has to add "chemically active", since Helium is a noble gas and as such, chemically inert.
 Once he knocks out Helium, he can promote Nitrogen, the fifth most common element, into fourth place.
 But, Nitrogen is exceedingly rare in the Universe.
 It's a stepping stone to Oxygen in solar production of the light elements.